The Masters Apprentices: 1970: Masterpiece and United Kingdom first year

 The album's cover depicts an elegant, overstuffed chair in a panelled room, with a mysterious disembodied hand holding a cigarette floating above it.
-It was from the English design group Hipgnosis, who were responsible for covers by Pink Floyd, 10cc and Led Zeppelin.
+It was from the English design group Hipgnosis, who were responsible for covers for Pink Floyd, 10cc and Led Zeppelin.
 Despite the prospects for their new LP, the band were caught by surprise after its completion when Wheatley revealed they were almost broke.
 They were determined to stay in London but desperately needed funds.
 A phone call to EMI Australia for financial assistance proved futile, so they planned an Australian tour.
 Wheatley headed home to organise it and secured a local soft drink company as a sponsor.
 The band returned to Australia at the end of December, just as "Because I Love You" was released.
 It was their fourth consecutive Top 20 hit, reaching No. 12 nationally, and became one of the key songs of the new era of Australian rock.